emmavr99/emmavr99.github.io/essays/my-future-skills.md

 ## Skills

 I really hope to develop good enough software engineering skills so that I can do all the things I named above.
 Assuming I do so, I would really like to gain a lot of experience building websites.
 I love design and technology, and building websites would really fit right up my alley.
 To make something look aesthetically pleasing and have it function perfectly, would really be something that I would be interested in.
 I’m also hoping to gain some skills and experience in building games.
 It’s not something I think I would want to do for a living, but for fun I think it would be really cool to be able to build games and develop things based on ideas you had in your head.
+I am also really looking forward to being able to code quickly and efficiently.
+When I'll start looking for a job, it is necessary that I am able to type out some working code right then and there.
+I am really excited to be able to ace coding interviews!

 ## Aiming high